apache/arrow/docs/source/format/Integration.rst

   designed exclusively for Arrow's integration tests
 * Each implementation provides a testing executable capable of converting between the JSON and the binary Arrow file representation
-* The test executable is also capable of validating the contents of a binary file against a corresponding JSON file
+* Each testing executable is used to generate binary Arrow file representations from the JSON-based test datasets.
+These results are then used to call the testing executable of each other implementation to validate the contents against the corresponding JSON file.
+  - *ie.* the C++ testing executable generates binary arrow files from JSON specified datasets.
+The resulting files are then used as input to the Java testing executable for validation, confirming that the Java implementation can correctly read what the C++ implementation wrote.

 Running integration tests
 -------------------------